 Configure your computer to talk to the controller over the network.

 On your Windows desktop, locate the Network Neighborhood icon, and click the right mouse button.
 Click on Properties.
+Then click on the Protocols tab.
 A screen similar to Figure 2-7.2 will be displayed.